 Art Museums

 There are a number of art museums in Federal Hill.
 The American Visionary Arts Museum is probably the most unique.
-It is full of eclectic artwork by self taught artists from all different walks of life.
-TripAdvisor ranks this quirky museum #10 out of 243 things to do in Baltimore.
+It is full of eclectic artwork by self-taught artists from all different walks of life.
+TripAdvisor ranks this quirky museum #9 out of 264 things to do in Baltimore.

 Tip: Adult tickets are $15.95 and children’s tickets are $9.95.
 You currently have to buy your tickets online in advance.